 (Image will be uploaded soon)

 Just like the sun, the light from these sources also travels in a straight line but travels a shorter distance.
 When the contrast between the shadow and the lit surface is high, the shadows formed are more definite which is the reason why the shadows formed on a white surface can be seen more easily.
 The sharpness and blurriness of the shadow depend on the size of the light source.
 Small lights form distinct shadows while bigger lights form less distinct shadows as compared to the small lights.
 The shapes and sizes of shadows are dependent on the position of the light.

 Size and Shape of a Shadow

 While discussing shadow formation in physics, we understood how the shadow is formed.
 But it is also good to know about the size and shape of a shadow.
 It is entirely based on the size of the source object and the shape of the receiving object.

 When a shadow is formed, we can observe the shape of The Shadow by the reflecting object.
 If it is a ball, the shadow will be circular.
-If it is a book, then the shadow will be either square or rectangular shape.
+If it is a book, then the shadow will be either square or rectangular in shape.
 If it is a person, then the shape of the shadow will be a human being.
 Similarly, the sharpness of the shadow formed can be determined by the size of the source object.
 If the light rays reach the path in a big size like sunlight or tube light, the shadow has more sharpness.
-If the source's size is tiny like cell phone light, Aura torch light, etc., the shadow will have appeared blurred.
+If the size of the source is tiny like cell phone light, Aura torchlight, etc., the shadow will appear blurred.

-Here we understood what is a shadow and how is it formed?
-It is clear to us that when the shadow is formed and how the shadow's size and shape may change from time to time, season to season, object to object.
+Here we understood what a shadow is and how it is formed.
+It is clear to us that when the shadow is formed how the shadow's size and shape may change from time to time, season to season, object to object.
 After understanding the reasons, it is clear and able to explain how the shadows are formed and the sources approximately based on a shadow's size and appearance.